-Occasionally straw thread winders come up for sale.
-It has been common for them to be described as being from the Napoleonic War era and made by prisoners.
-Napoleonic straw work has almost become a catch-all phrase for describing all kinds of straw work, no matter when or where it was actually produced.
-The description of various straw work pieces should not be blanketed under one phrase.
-Citing the Napoleonic War era, covering approximately three decades, as responsible for the production of so many varied straw work styles is just not reasonable.
+The very few times straw thread winders come up for sale, it has been common for them to be described as being from the Napoleonic War era made by prisoners.
+Napoleonic straw work has almost become a catch-all phrase for describing all sorts of straw work, no matter where or when it was actually produced.
+The description of straw work just cannot be blanketed under one phrase.
+Citing the Napoleonic War era, consisting of three decades, as responsible for the production of so many varied straw work styles still found today is just not reasonable.

-Constructed of straw on cardboard made of blotter paper these utilitarian pieces have somehow survived intact.
-According to author Pelham Burn, “thread winders on card stock were often thrown away when they became shabby.”
-As a result they are quite scarce today.
+Constructed of straw and cardboard, the fact these utilitarian pieces have survived intact at all is worth note.
+They were often thrown away as they did not wear well over time and were discarded when they became shabby.
+As a result, they are quite scarce today.

-The winder in the photo group of three images is purported to have once belonged to author Nerylla Taunton.
-This winder, thought to be from 1890, appears in her book, “Antique Needlework Tools and Embroideries.”
+The winder below is purported to have once belonged to author Nerylla Taunton.
+This winder, thought to be from 1890, appears on p.
+101 of her book, “Antique Needlework Tools and Embroideries.”

-We were fortunate to locate yet another colorful winder.
 The winder shown below measures 1″ 7/8th inch from point to point.
-The patterns in the straw work are unusual.
-The colors are vibrant even today.
+The patterns in the straw work are unusual based on other known examples.

 Copyright Jan Huss, The Straw Shop, 2016.